shaik1002/biggitlabbomb/doc/development/fips_compliance.md

 UBI images ship with the same OpenSSL package as those used by RHEL.
 This makes it possible to build FIPS-compliant binaries without needing RHEL.
-RHEL 8.2 ships a [FIPS-validated OpenSSL](https://access.redhat.com/articles/compliance_activities_and_gov_standards), but 8.5 is in review for FIPS validation.
+Note that RHEL 8.2 ships a [FIPS-validated OpenSSL](https://access.redhat.com/articles/compliance_activities_and_gov_standards), but 8.5 is in review for FIPS validation.

 [This merge request](https://gitlab.com/gitlab-org/build/CNG/-/merge_requests/981)